What is on the packing list?

 OVERNIGHT CAMPS:

 Please call or text to let us know that you are on your way and what time you expect to arrive.
-We will make arrangements for a coach to meet you at the Hobart Building (main building) at GMVS.
+We will make arrangements for a coach to meet you at the main building.

 What is your Communications Policy?